Amirah73/Control-2DC-motors/README.md

 The Simulation done using Tinkercad website

 # previw
-you can test the system using the link belw https://www.tinkercad.com/things/9uMQWDPjEd1-brilliant-lappi/editel?tenant=circuits?sharecode=CdDy3_vpZuyVgFR_jkS600iLkIfSRM4oy2OtdBHBb7w
+you can test the system using the link below

+https://www.tinkercad.com/things/9uMQWDPjEd1-brilliant-lappi/editel?tenant=circuits?sharecode=CdDy3_vpZuyVgFR_jkS600iLkIfSRM4oy2OtdBHBb7w